bihor/tinyaccordion/README.md

 version 8.0.0

-JavaScript Accordion based on TinyAccordion.
+JavaScript Accordion based on the old TinyAccordion.

 An easy-to-use extension to display pages, tt_content or news elements as an accordion.
-Runs with TinyAccordion or jQuery UI-Accordion.
+Runs with the old TinyAccordion or jQuery UI-Accordion.

 You find the documentation here: https://docs.typo3.org/p/quizpalme/tinyaccordion/master/en-us/